kshojib/baachal/readme.txt

 = What about privacy and GDPR? =

 The plugin is GDPR compliant.
 You control what data is stored and can enable/disable conversation logging.
-Only necessary data is sent to Google Gemini for processing.
+Only necessary data is sent to your chosen AI provider for processing.

 = Can I exclude specific pages from indexing? =